Abdelaziz of Morocco: Early reign

 His attempt to reorganize the country's finances by the systematic levy of taxes was hailed with delight, but the government was not strong enough to carry the measures through, and the money which should have been used to pay the taxes was employed to purchase firearms instead.
 And so the benign intentions of Moulay Abdelaziz were interpreted as weakness, and Europeans were accused of having spoiled the sultan and of being desirous of spoiling the country.

 When British engineers were employed to survey the route for a railway between Meknes and Fes, this was reported as indicating the sale of the country outright.
 The strong opposition of the people was aroused, and a revolt broke out near the Algerian frontier.
 Such was the state of things when the news of the Anglo-French Agreement of 1904 came as a blow to Abdelaziz, who had relied on England for support and protection against the inroads of France.

+Foreign policy

+The Reception of the Moorish Ambassador by Edward VII at St James's Palace depicts the newly crowned Edward VII receiving a Moroccan delegation led by Moroccan minister of war Mehdi al-Menebhi.

+In order to ensure the success of his reform programme, Abdelaziz sought to mend their diplomatic disputes to as well as obtain French support to inspire British confidence and to gain financial commitments.
+In June 1901, Abdelaziz sent his minister of war, al-Menebhi, to the United Kingdom and he was received by King Edward VII.
+Immediately after being sent to the UK, al-Menebhi's mission visited Berlin.
+The reception was unenthusiastic in both the UK and Germany as the UK was occupied with the Boer War and events in the Far East.
+Simultaneously, the foreign minister, Abd al-Karim ibn Sulayman, was sent to Paris and St. Petersburg.
+In Paris, the Ibn Sulayman delegation entered into negotiations over the Morocco-Algerian frontier.
+Despite an accord being concluded on July 20 which temporarily resolved the situation over the frontier, France did not commit itself to the Moroccan reform programme.
+This mode of diplomacy where Morocco engaged with multiple European states was designed to maintain the balance of power between these European states.